kubernetes/test-infra/coverage/docs/design.md

 # Overview
 This code coverage tool calculates per file, per package and overall coverage on target directories.
 It generates the following artifacts
   - code coverage profile, which is produced by "[go test -coverprofile](https://blog.golang.org/cover)" and contains all block level code coverage data
-  - xml file that stores file-level and package-level code coverage, formatted to be readable by TestGrid
+  - XML file that stores file-level and package-level code coverage, formatted to be readable by TestGrid

 The tool has two major modes of operation, based on whether it is running in post-submit or pre-submit workflow.
 Post-submit workflow runs on a specific commit on a branch and is typically triggered when commits are pushed to a branch (e.g. when a PR merges).